wp-plugins/azurecurve-series-index/readme.txt

 Two custom fields (Series and Series Position) need to be added to each post in the series; these fields are used for selecting the posts and ordering them when the index is displayed.

 This plugin supports language translations.
-If you want to translate this plugin please sent the .po and .mo files to wordpress.translations@azurecurve.co.uk for inclusion in the next version (full credit will be given).
-The .pot fie is in the languages folder of the plugin and can also be downloaded from the plugin page on http://wordpress.azurecurve.co.uk.
+If you want to translate this plugin please send the .po and .mo files to wordpress.translations@azurecurve.co.uk for inclusion in the next version (full credit will be given).
+The .pot file is in the languages folder of the plugin and can also be downloaded from the plugin page on http://wordpress.azurecurve.co.uk.

 Current translations:
-Serbian (sr_RS) translation by Borisa Djuraskovic of [Web Hosting Hub](http://www.webhostinghub.org/)
+Serbian (sr_RS) translation by Borisa Djuraskovic of [Web Hosting Hub](http://www.webhostinghub.com/)

 == Installation ==
 To install the plugin copy the <em>azurcurve-series-index</em> folder into your plug-in directory and activate it.